 It was believed by everyone in basic science that plastic is an insulator while beginning a career in science under physics and chemistry, the science students would always be told that plastic is an insulator; for that reason, they do classify plastics as an insulator whenever the need to classify conductors and insulators arise.

 However, at the advanced stage of engineering career; a lot had been revealed that actually contradict the early beliefs in science and the actual properties of plastics are one of them.
 While it was referred to as an insulator at the early stage of scientific studies, it has been proven that some plastics can actually conduct electricity.
-These category of plastics can either work as semi-conductors or conductors of electricity depending on their quantum arrangement.
+These categories of plastics can either work as semiconductors or conductors of electricity depending on their quantum arrangement.

 The category of plastics that can conduct electricity can be referred to as the INTRINSICALLY CONDUCTING POLYMERS (ICPs), they are organic polymers that conduct electricity, it is believed that such polymers may have some metallic conductivity or can be semi-conductor at a particular condition.
-The good advantage such material can offer to science as conductors or semi-conductors is the process ability which is mainly through dispersion.
+The good advantage such material can offer to science as conductors or semiconductors is the processing ability which is mainly through dispersion.
 It has also been found that such polymers are generally not thermoplastics, which means they cannot be formed through heat.
 The electrical conductivity of such polymers can be fine-tuned through the method of organic synthesis and advanced dispersion techniques.